Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 https://www.youtube.com/watch?time_continue=4&v=EZ05e7EMOLM&feature=emb_logo
 Notes:
-- only test public methods
+- Only test public methods
-- mock very sparingly - only external dependencies (like db etc)
+- Mock very sparingly - only external dependencies (like db etc)
-- recommends testing behaviors, not classes ? end-to-end testing inside a backend…
+- Recommends testing behaviors, not classes.
+Might span multiple classes.
+End-to-end testing inside a backend… test a functionality.
+If you're working on a new workflow - this is super important.
+Requires a good understanding of the whole workflow.
+If you're just altering an existing behaviour, this might be too difficult to apply.
-- don’t make everything public in order to test it (it should probably be private unless you need it!)
+- Don’t make everything public in order to test it (it should probably be private unless you need it!)
-- preserve implementation testing by having a thin API (in this case API means public methods in a class - not REST)
+- Preserve implementation testing by having a thin API (in this case API means public methods in a class - not REST)
-- integration tests are essentially testing that you can talk to the external resource, aka the db, that you’re configured correctly etc (coverage of ports to adapters)
+- Integration tests are essentially testing that you can talk to the external resource, aka the db, that you’re configured correctly etc (coverage of ports to adapters)

 C# Unit Testing: